Memory-Based Optimization Methods for Model-Agnostic Meta-Learning and Personalized Federated Learning: Preliminaries

-Thus, the first challenge is how to design an algorithm that provably converges with subsampled tasks and a constant number of data points.
-To tackle this challenge, we borrow the idea in \cite{wang2017stochastic} that keeps track of the sequence $\v_i(\w_t) = \w_t - \alpha \nabla \L_i(\w_t)$ with a variance-reduced estimator $\u^i$ for each task $\T_i$ (also known as the personalized model).
-Compared to the prior work~\citep{wang2017stochastic}, the first novelty of our work lies in the support of task sampling, that is to say, the algorithm only needs to sample data and compute the stochastic gradients for those sampled $B$ tasks, instead of all $n$ tasks.
+Thus, the first challenge is to design an algorithm that provably converges with sub-sampled tasks and a constant number of data points.
+To tackle this challenge, we borrow the idea from \cite{wang2017stochastic} that keeps track of the sequence $\v_i(\w_t) = \w_t - \alpha \nabla \L_i(\w_t)$ with an estimator $\u^i$ for each task $\T_i$ (also known as the personalized model).
+The first novelty of our work, compared to prior work~\citep{wang2017stochastic}, lies in the task sampling approach, where the algorithm only needs to sample data and compute the stochastic gradients for a subset of $B$ tasks, instead of all $n$ tasks.